NTSC/PAL/SECAM & PERITEL?

 PEEK identification

-Using "PEEK" commands in BASIC to find out about the OS, Basic and NTSC/PAL versions.
+Using "PEEK" instructions in BASIC to find out about the OS, Basic and NTSC/PAL versions.

 For your information, the results are: